IKATS/ikats.github.io/documentation.md

 Repository  Documentation
 =============

-For quick access, have a look in the README.md of each repository in the  <a href="{{ site.links.organisation }}">IKATS repositories</a>.
+For quick access, have a look at the README.md of each repository in the  <a href="{{ site.links.organisation }}">IKATS repositories</a>.

 In particular you will find some explanations on the TemporalDataManager web application to IKATS which is available in [Data Model  README.md](https://github.com/IKATS/ikats-datamodel/blob/master/README.md)..

-In the same way, you will find information about how to ingest data autoamtically in the [Ingestion README.md](https://github.com/IKATS/ikats-ingestion/blob/master/README.md).
+In the same way, you will find information about how to ingest data automatically in the [Ingestion README.md](https://github.com/IKATS/ikats-ingestion/blob/master/README.md).